xinhaoyuan/layout-machi/README.md

 2. True transparency is required.
 Otherwise switcher and editor will block the clients.

+3. The resize handler of machi does not behave well in the default `awful.mouse.client.resize(c)` -- it is recommended to use `awful.mouse.client.resize(c, "bottom_right")`.

 ## License

 Apache 2.0 --- See LICENSE